WHEELS, Wheel Spacers, Seals.

 https://bmwmotorcycletech.info/section4.htm (wheel bearings servicing...IN DEPTH)

 I recommend that you read the wheel bearing article on Duane's website: http://w6rec.com/

-5: BMW uses various spacers that I call top hat spacers.
+5: BMW uses various brimmed spacers that I call top hat spacers.
 BMW calls them Thrust Sleeves.
-A top hat spacer is a tubular thin-walled spacer made of metal, with a brim on one end.
+These spacers are tubular & thin-walled & made of metal, with a brim on one end.
 In airheads prior to 1985, on twin shock models, at the rear wheel, these are used to space the wheel the appropriate distance in the swing arm.
 They are also used in the swing arm to space it in the frame.
-(I do NOT mean the many sizes available thick small 'preload' spacer that do NOT have a HAT, and are often called the Wedding Ring).
+(I do NOT mean the many sizes available thick small 'preload' spacer used inside the pre-1985 wheels that do NOT have a HAT, and are often called the Wedding Ring).

 36-31-4-038-142: This spacer is the stock one used at the rear wheel of twin-shock Airheads (that is, all models EXCEPT Monolever and Paralever models).
 It is typically 0.359" wide (height, usually with slight variances seen) ...in fact I have seen them from 9.0 to 9.2 mm.
 It is generally just referred to as the stock 9.2 mm rear wheel spacer.
 It is common to see this stock right side top hat spacer replaced by the 10.7 mm wide one, 36-31-2-301-737, that BMW offers just for moving the rear wheel over slightly to the left (especially pre-1982), to allow a wider rear tire.